-SORRY, THIS TRIP IS SOLD OUT.
-If you would like to be placed on a wait-list, please notify us by email here.
+This field trip has been SOLD OUT.
+If you would to be placed on a wait list please contact us here.

 Use of viewing blinds at Prairie Ridge State Natural Area is by reservation only.
 To minimize disturbance to the prairie chickens, visiting the blind and booming grounds without a guide is not allowed.
 While this field trip can be exciting and rewarding, it comes with some cautions and restrictions.
 Please read all the information below before making your reservation.

+Registration is limited to members of Illinois Audubon Society only.
 A maximum of 12 registrations will be taken for each morning.
 Six people per blind.
-Registration is available online only.
-Cancellations will be 100% refundable before March 1.
 The trips will be conducted regardless of the weather.

 This trip is not suitable for children under the age of twelve.